Grant Making Process

 uniformity of follow-up reports and assessments, the Foundation may ask

-certain grantees to complete the
+certain grantees to complete the Price

 Foundation Grant Reporting Form (a Word document).
 If requested, the